A classic tuna salad with celery, purple onion, dill pickle, hard-boiled egg, and just the right amount of mayonnaise.

 - Drain and flake tuna.
 Add to chopped vegetable mixture.

-- Add remaining ingredients and mix well.
+- Add mayonnaise, black pepper, fresh lemon juice, hot sauce and salt.
+Mix until ingredients are incorporated.
 For best flavor, chill tuna salad for 1 hour before serving.

 Alaine